 - Call for free advice and to start a claim.

-If you have suffered a personal injury, especially if it was a serious one, you likely already have enough to worry about, besides the financial aspects of the injury.
+If you have suffered a personal injury, mostly if it was a serious one, you likely already have enough to worry about, besides the financial aspects of the damage.

-Unfortunately, financial loss of some kind almost always results from a personal injury.
-And in cases where this financial loss is due to loss of earnings, either current or future, then a claim for compensation can be made.
+Unfortunately, a financial loss of some kind almost always results from a personal injury.
+And in cases where this financial loss is due to loss of earnings, either current or future, then a compensation claim can be made.

-In this guide, we take a look at what the definition of loss of earnings is, and how it applies to the employed, self-employed people or those who may miss making payments into a pension.
+In this guide, we look at the definition of loss of earnings and how it applies to the employed, self-employed people or those who may miss making payments into a pension.
 We discuss how best to prepare for making a loss of earnings claim, and how to work out net income to form the basis of such a claim.

-We will also explain just what you need to do to begin making a compensation claim for loss of earnings, and we will also introduce you to our No Win No Fee loss of earnings claim service, which can take all of the hard work out of your hands, by letting us pursue your loss of earnings claim for you.
+We will also explain just what you need to do to begin making a compensation claim for loss of earnings.
+We will also introduce you to our No Win No Fee loss of earnings claim service, which can take all of the hard work out of your hands, by letting us pursue your loss of earnings claim for you.

-Additionally, loss of future earnings can occur if the personal injury will have a long-term effect on the sufferer’s ability to work, or will have a long-term effect on current investments such as a pension.
+Additionally, loss of future earnings can occur if the personal injury will have a long-term effect on the sufferer’s ability to work or have a long-term effect on current investments such as a pension.

-A loss of earnings calculator can be used so that a person can assess their own level of loss of earnings in the present and future.
+A loss of earnings calculator can be used to assess their own level of loss of earnings in the present and future.

 This couldn’t be further from the truth, any self-employed person can claim for loss of earnings, although the process is a little more complicated, and will involve steps such as: